Bharatramteke1310/Django/README.md

 # Django
-This is django practice project
+This is django practice project.
+Author = Bharati Ramteke